Face to Face (Gary Barlow song)

-"Face to Face" is a song by British singer-songwriter Gary Barlow featuring Sir Elton John.
+"Face to Face" is a song by British singer-songwriter Gary Barlow featuring Elton John.
 It was released in the United Kingdom on 20 January 2014 as the second single from his fourth solo album, Since I Saw You Last (2013).
 It was written by Barlow and John Shanks, and it was produced by Steve Power.

 Background

 When writing Since I Saw You Last, Barlow came up with a song called "Face to Face", and knew straight away that he wanted to try to get his friend Sir Elton John to sing it with him.
 Barlow says: "I called him and said I am going to email you this song.
 Literally, within an hour he was back saying let’s book a studio, let’s get in there and do it."
 They both met up in Abbey Road Studios and recorded the vocals to the song in 10 minutes.

 When speaking about the meaning behind the song, Barlow states that "Face to Face" is a thank-you note to Elton for sticking by him during his wilderness years and a pointed rejoinder to those who deserted him.

 "It’s a respect song" Barlow confirms.
 "I can count on the fingers of one hand the people who kept in touch with me when nobody else wanted to know me and he was one of them.
 I’ll never forget that."